mtaktash/spotify_library_manager/README.md

 SPOTIFY_SCOPE="user-library-read"
 ```
 5. The first run will also save tidal login details in `.env` file
-6. You need to have paid tidal account
+6. You need to have a paid tidal account

 ## Scenarios
 ### Transfer one playlist: